Zuehlke/software-engineering-corner/drafts/messaging-first-architecture.md

 - Enable diagnostic settings to stream logs and metrics to Log Analytics.
 - Add Application Insights and propagate correlation IDs.
 - Include message IDs and payloads (truncated!) in logs for traceability.
 - Track processing times and delivery counts to detect slow consumers.

-Don’t treat observability as an afterthought.
-When a message fails silently, it’s hard to debug unless you’ve wired in visibility.
+⚠️ Note of Caution:
+Don’t treat observability as an afterthought - it’s a classic case of spoiling the ship for a ha’porth of tar.
+Skimping on logging and telemetry might save a little now, but it'll cost far more when failures strike and you're flying blind.